Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 Cognitions

-These are the fundamental building blocks – any piece of knowledge, opinion, belief, value, attitude, feeling, or perception an individual holds about themselves, others, their behavior, or their environment.
+These are the fundamental building blocks – any piece of knowledge, opinion, belief, value, attitude, feeling, or perception an individual holds about themselves, others, their behaviour, or their environment.
 They represent the mental landscape within which consistency or inconsistency can arise.

 Relationships Between Cognitions